Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Identifiability Condition of Homogeneous Linear ODE Systems

 The solution of ODE system (\ref{eq:ODE model}) can be explicitly expressed as:

 which is also called a trajectory.
+The symbol $e$ in Equation \eqref{eq:ODE solution} denotes the matrix exponential function.
 In this paper, we focus on identifiability analysis of the ODEs from observations sampled from a \textbf{single} $d$-dimensional trajectory generated with an initial condition $\boldsymbol{x}_0$.
 Under the setting of our paper, the term identifiability means that given the error-free observation from a single trajectory of the ODE system, whether the system parameters $A$ and $\boldsymbol{x}_0$ can be uniquely determined.

-\subsection{Identifiability condition from a whole trajectory}
+\subsection{Identifiability Condition from a Whole Trajectory}

-Given a fixed initial condition $\boldsymbol{x}_0$, Stanhope et al. \citet{stanhope2014identifiability} derived a necessary and sufficient condition for identifying the ODE system (\ref{eq:ODE model}) from a whole trajectory, $\{e^{At}\boldsymbol{x}_0\}_{t\in[0,\infty)}$, i.e., $\{\boldsymbol{x}_0, A\boldsymbol{x}_0, \ldots, A^{d-1}\boldsymbol{x}_0\}$ are linearly independent.
+Given a fixed initial condition $\boldsymbol{x}_0$, \citet{stanhope2014identifiability} derived a necessary and sufficient condition for identifying the ODE system (\ref{eq:ODE model}) from a whole trajectory, $\{e^{At}\boldsymbol{x}_0\}_{t\in[0,\infty)}$, that is, $\{\boldsymbol{x}_0, A\boldsymbol{x}_0, \ldots, A^{d-1}\boldsymbol{x}_0\}$ are linearly independent.
+The notation $A^k$ denotes the $k$th power of the matrix $A$, represented as the product of $k$ copies of matrix $A$, that is, $A^k = A \times A \times \ldots \times A$.
 However, in practice, we cannot usually observe the initial condition $\boldsymbol{x}_0$.
 Under this practical circumstance, we need to treat the initial condition also as a system parameter and identify it from the data.
-In the following, we extend the identifiability definition and condition in \citet{stanhope2014identifiability} to the case where both parameter matrix $A$ and initial condition $\boldsymbol{x}_0$ are system parameters.
+In the following, we extend the identifiability definition and condition in \citep{stanhope2014identifiability} to the case where both parameter matrix $A$ and initial condition $\boldsymbol{x}_0$ are system parameters.

 \begin{definition} Let $(M^0, \Omega)$ be given parameter spaces, with $M^0 \subset \mathbb{R}^d$ and $\Omega \subset \mathbb{R}^{d \times d}$.
 The ODE system $(\ref{eq:ODE model})$ is said to be identifiable in $(M^0, \Omega)$, if for all $\boldsymbol{x}_{0}, \boldsymbol{x}_{0}' \in M^0$ and all $A, A' \in \Omega$, with ($\boldsymbol{x}_{0}, A) \neq (\boldsymbol{x}_{0}', A'$), it holds that $\boldsymbol{x}(\cdot; \boldsymbol{x}_{0}, A) \neq \boldsymbol{x}(\cdot; \boldsymbol{x}_{0}', A')$. \end{definition}